 How To Get to Chiang Mai

-Chiang Mai can be reached by plane, train, bus or car.
-On our visits, we have arrived via airplane (we are JetSettingFools, after all!).
-Flying and taking the train are the two most popular options for traveling to Chiang Mai.
+Chiang Mai can be reached by airplane, train, bus or car.
+Flying and taking the train are the two most popular options for traveling to Chiang Mai from Bangkok.

 Chiang Mai Airport